mosharafMS/sqlParser/README.md

 ## How:

-Depending on the `Microsoft.SqlServer.TransactSql.ScriptDom` namespace in the `Microsoft.SqlServer.DacFX` package from SQL Server team to do the core parsing.
+The core of the solution is a Synapse SQL Parser library.
+It's built depending on the `Microsoft.SqlServer.TransactSql.ScriptDom` namespace in the `Microsoft.SqlServer.DacFX` package from SQL Server team to do the core parsing.

 The core library is implemented as a class library project compiled against .NET Standard 2.1 and published to Nuget at https://www.nuget.org/packages/SynapseQueryParserKernel